rebecca1230/nyuad-intro-to-im/midtermProject/journal.md

 I managed to add sprite animations to the characters - Submarine, Shark, and Missile.
 The game looks lively now.
 Sharks come from a random y-position in the right and approach towards the Submarine.
 The Submarine has to throw missiles to avoid them and get them out of the way.
 I also added a Score text which will be increased when a missile hits the shark.

 ### March 2
-I wanted to add something quickly - when a missile hits the shark, the Shark as well as the Missile gets removed from the ```ArrayList```.
+I wanted to add something quickly before today's class - when a missile hits the shark, the Shark as well as the Missile gets removed from the ```ArrayList```.
 This way, the objects disappear from the game per requirement and increment of score is also triggered.

-To be continued...
+### March 3
+I have completed all the work needed to run the game.
+The Main Menu as well as the Game Over screen looks pretty good.
+One more feature I realized would be great was - recording high scores.
+As the game runs infinitely, the player would now have to beat their own score.
+Fun, right?
+Also, I had to change a couple of audio files to make the game more interesting (especially background music).
+I added a new audio named [New Dawn](https://www.bensound.com/royalty-free-music/track/new-dawn) by Bensound.
+Right now, it looks really cool and I'm very much satisfied with the work.

+Thank you!